-Any payment of interest on, or repayment of principal of, the Tier 1 Bonds by the Issuer made to, or gain realized on the sale or redemption of Tier 1 Bonds by, a Holder of a Tier 1 Bond who (i) is not a resident of Switzerland, and (ii) during the taxation year in which such payment is made or gain is realized, has not engaged in trade or business through a permanent establishment in Switzerland to which such Tier 1 Bonds are attributable, will not be subject to any Swiss federal, cantonal or communal income or capital or wealth tax.
+Holders who are not residents of Switzerland for tax purposes and who during the Holders' respective tax year have not held Tier 1 Bonds as part of a trade or business carried on through a permanent establishment within Switzerland for tax purposes are not subject to any Swiss federal, cantonal or communal income or capital or wealth tax in respect of their Tier 1 Bonds.
 For a discussion of Swiss withholding tax, see above under "-Swiss Withholding Tax", for a discussion of the automatic exchange of information in tax matters, see below under "-International Automatic Exchange of Financial Accounts Information in Tax Matters", and for a discussion of the Swiss facilitation of the implementation of FATCA (as defined below), see below under "-Swiss Facilitation of the Implementation of FATCA".